Geertruida Wijsmuller-Meijer: May 1940–1943: More help in wartime

-Till March 1941: Help with the Amsterdam Red Cross in France
+Till March 1941: Amsterdam Red Cross in France

 With the Amsterdam Red Cross she traveled with food and medicine to the Gurs and St. Cyprien internment camps in the south of France.
 The financing was partly organised by Wijsmuller.
 She obtained the required German travel and passage permits via the Amsterdam and Belgian Red Cross.
 Whenever possible she took along Jewish children and smuggled them to Vichy France or Spain.
 This help came to an end in February 1941, when the Dutch Red Cross terminated her travel permits after Wijsmuller made her criticism known about their representative in Paris.